Eastland County DWI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a group of your peers will decide your guilt or innocence.
-You can also opt for a bench trial, where the judge makes the decision.
-A bench trial might be preferable if the case involves complex legal issues.
+- Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.

-- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated (BAC of 0.08 or higher, or loss of normal use of your mental or physical faculties).
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+Intoxication can be established by showing that your blood alcohol content (BAC) was 0.08% or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

 First Offense